dbosk/examgen/README.md

 submodule update --init`.
 Then you can build the documentation PDF by `make examgen.pdf`.
 To get the executable code run `make examgen`, then run `./examgen` to get the usage.
 (You can also run `make examgen.py` is you prefer to have the .py file-name extension.)
+Finally, if you'd like to have the `examgen` command available somewhere in your $PATH, then `make install` will put `examgen` in `/usr/local/bin`.

 In summary:
 ```
 $ git submodule update --init
 $ make examgen.pdf
 $ make examgen
+$ make install
 ```